voedger/voedger-docs/README.md

 # Introduction

-**Voedger** is an all-in-one **server platform** that cuts **backend** development and operation costs up to 10x.
-Voedger is designed to create and operate the backend of applications that store and process data distributed worldwide.
+**Voedger** is an all-in-one **server platform** designed to operate backends (**Voedger Applications**) that store and process data distributed worldwide.

 ## Why do you need Voedger?

 If you want to **save money and time** - you might need **Voedger**.
+We beleive that with Voedger you can cut **backend** development and operation costs up to 10x.

-Why Voedger does save development costs?
+Why Voedger does save costs?
 It replaces or hides the whole modern technology stack that is used to build distributed applications:

 ![Modern technology stack.
 Use Voedger instead all of this...](.gitbook/assets/stack.png)